hofstadter-io/cuetorials.com/content/patterns/unique-list.md

 based on a the entire value.
 We use the list package and list comprehension.

-{{< chromaDouble
+{{< codePane2
-  lhsPath="code/tasks/unique-list-by-val.html" lhsTitle="unique-list-by-val.cue"
+  file1="code/tasks/unique-list-by-val.html"      title1="unique-list-by-val.cue" play1="true"
-  rhsPath="code/tasks/unique-list-by-val-out.html" rhsTitle="cue eval unique-list-by-val.cue"
+  file2="code/tasks/unique-list-by-val-out.html" title2="cue eval unique-list-by-val.cue"
 >}}